MrBlazin/MSCHF/README.md

 ```
 cd "MSCHF"
 ```
-Then to select a script do: `cd "scriptname"` and `py "scriptname".py`
+Then to select a script do: `cd "scriptfolder"` then `py scriptname.py`

 # 👻 Ghost Typer: